Azure/azure-sdk/docs/android/design.md

 }
 ```

-{% include requirement/MAY id="android-event-details-other-classes %} instead provide other types of objects to event handlers when grouping event details together is not necessary.
+{% include requirement/MAY id="android-event-details-other-classes" %} instead provide other types of objects to event handlers when grouping event details together is not necessary.
 For example:

 ```java
 public void addOnAlertTriggeredHandler(EventHandler<String> handler) {